What is ‘whole weekend’ use?

 Do I need wedding insurance?

-Historically we have always advised our clients to take out wedding insurance.
-As of June 2019, we now oblige everyone to take out wedding insurance under the terms of our contract.
+Historically we have always advised our clients to take out wedding insurance, and we now oblige everyone to take out wedding insurance under the terms of our contract. it is more for your peace of mind than for anything else, but it also includes private liability insurance, which you need if you are bringing in your own cake or evening food.
 It costs around £60, and you can find good insurance cover here: https://www.events-insurance.co.uk/.
 Other competitive policies are available.

 Do you have disabled access?

-As Owlpen is set in a valley surrounded by hills, flat ground is at a premium!
+As Owlpen is set in a valley surrounded by hills, flat ground is at a premium.
 The gardens are terraced, with steep steps leading to each one.
-There is currently no disabled (DDA) toilet, but we can provide one at no extra charge.
+There is no wheelchair access in the formal gardens right in front of the manor house, but there is on the bottom lawn, beneath the round steps.
+There is a disabled (DDA) toilet in the barns, but not in the gardens.
 For more information, please see our accessibility statement here: www.owlpen.com/accessibility.

-Is there a dressing room that the bride and bridesmaids can use prior to the ceremony?
+Is there a dressing room that the we can use prior to the ceremony?

 Do you have a room where you are able to store wedding presents?